Last Updated on March 19, 2021 by Travels with Kids

 Decorate Easter Eggs

 We’ve always loved decorating Easter eggs using food dyes purchased from the shop, mixing the colors, and watching the results.
 This year we are thinking of using natural dyes (think red cabbage or red onions) and experimenting with colors that way.
-Given our son’s sensory issues, this kind of fun activity with food stuffs is perfect to help him relax and have fun with food (without actually having to eat it).
+Given our son’s sensory issues, this kind of fun activity with foodstuffs is perfect to help him relax and have fun with food (without actually having to eat it).
 This is a great traditional Easter activity that helps make a chocolate free Easter doable.

 Google “Kids Easter Craft Activities”!
 You will come up with a pile of stuff that will suit your own abilities, and what you have at home in your crafting or sewing kit.
 It doesn’t need to be elaborate or difficult to make Easter fun for the kids.
 Think a pair of bunny ears!
 Easy for the kids to make yet super enjoyable.